What is MTHFR Pathways?

 While most people with Hashimoto’s tend to feel better, about 8 percent of people will feel worse with MTHFR Pathways.
 Some of the people who feel slightly worse (i.e. who may experience more anxiety and irritability) may benefit from a dosage reduction, in the case that their pathways are moving too quickly.
 However, if “feeling worse” lasts more than a few days, this could be due to overmethylation, other gene variations, or a sensitivity to the supplements, and the supplements should be discontinued and discussed with your practitioner.

-Not to be used by those with Addison's disease, history of electrolyte imbalance, or those with a sulfur sensitivity.
+Not to be used by those with a sulfur sensitivity.
 Do not use if you are allergic or sensitive to any of the ingredients in this supplement.

 Consult with a doctor before using if pregnant or breastfeeding.

-Avoid if taking the following medications: blood thinners, diuretics, or steroid medications.
+DO NOT TAKE if taking the following medications: blood thinners.

 Do not use without consulting your practitioner if you are currently taking the following medications: 5-fluorouracil, ACE inhibitors, activated charcoal, aminoglycoside antibiotics, amiodarone, antacids, anticoagulants/antiplatelet drugs, antidiabetic drugs, antihypertensive drugs, atazanavir, bisphosphonates, calcium channel blockers, capecitabine, cephalexin, chloroquine, cisplatin, digoxin, fosphenytoin, integrase inhibitors, levodopa/carbidopa, methotrexate, nitroglycerin, phenobarbital, penicillamine, phenytoin, potassium-sparing diuretics, primidone, pyrimethamine, quinolone antibiotics, ritonavir, skeletal muscle relaxants, sulfonylureas, tetracycline antibiotics.